Discretization-independent surrogate modeling over complex geometries using hypernetworks and implicit representations: Numerical Experiments

 \FloatBarrier As with the Poisson dataset, the domain for each problem is different due to the differing vehicle shapes.
 The rectangular domain, without a vehicle, may be written as

 Let $\partial S_{j}$ be the set of points which define the vehicle shape, and let $S_{j}$ be the set of points which are on the $j$th vehicle shape or enclosed by it.
-Then the full problem domain is defined as
+Then the problem domain and boundary are defined analogously to Equations \ref{eq:2dshapes_dom2} and \ref{eq:2dshapes_boundary}.

-The models are trained on a truncated domain, selecting only points where the MDF $\phi(x,y)\leq 2$, relative to the vehicle shape.
-This is written as